tempevictor/ML_for_DNA_storage/readme.md

 For the MSc project: Machine Learning for DNA storage.

-Code modified from: https://github.com/lvxuan96/CATCaller The code can be installed or a read-to-use vesion is directly availble on Imperial doc servers.
+Code modified from: https://github.com/lvxuan96/CATCaller The code can be installed or a ready-to-use vesion is directly availble on Imperial doc servers.